abenfraj/SelectZones/README.md

 ![image](https://user-images.githubusercontent.com/72936702/175545769-10703688-4b43-4280-9cd6-c2e5cccdc003.png)

-> :warning: **If you try to save data of the same image with the same name in the same directory, the old tree of folders will be destroyed.**__
+> :warning: **If you try to save data of the same image with the same name in the same directory, the old tree of folders will be destroyed.**/
 > :warning: **If you try to save data of the same image you have been working on with the same name in the same directory, make sure the output files are closed before doing so or a warning message will pop up on your screen.**

 ## Quit the software